What is Consent Belongs Here?

-#nuperspective is Nipissing University’s campaign to end sexual violence through education, prevention and outreach.
-The teal colour used in the logo is the official colour of Sexual Assault Awareness Month.
-The hashtag is included as a symbol to start a campus-wide conversation around preventing sexual violence.
-Throughout the year, #nuperspective will be organizing events and initiatives on campus focused on sexual violence prevention and education.
-This #nuperspective website is a resource for survivors, supporters and NU community members, providing information on how to support a survivor, NU policies and procedures, options for survivors, community resources, ad events.
+Consent Belongs Here is Nipissing University’s campaign to end sexual violence through education, prevention and outreach.
+The hashtag #nuconsentculture is included as a symbol to start a campus-wide conversation around preventing sexual violence.
+Throughout the year, Consent Belongs Here will be organizing events and initiatives on campus focused on sexual violence prevention and education.
+This website is a resource for survivors, supporters and NU community members, providing information on how to support a survivor, NU policies and procedures, options for survivors, community resources, and events.

 A Message from the Provost and Vice-President of Academic and Research

 Nipissing University is dedicated to providing an experience in which our students can thrive academically, socially and culturally in order to reach their full potential.
 To that end, the university strives to create an environment that is free from discrimination and harassment, where students, staff, faculty and community members are safe and feel secure.

 At Nipissing University we take matters of sexual violence with the utmost seriousness and deeply value any conversation about how we can work together to prevent sexual violence and improve campus safety.

 Nipissing’s Code of Student Rights and Responsibilities addresses sexual assault and harassment.
 As well the university employs a number of professionals who work to provide education and training related to the prevention of sexual assault and harassment.

 It is important that everyone at Nipissing realize and understand the range of options and resources available should they need support following an assault or have safety requirements while on campus.
 Below is a list of resources and information available at Nipissing University.